Lead Instructional Coach

 • Master's degree in Education, Psychology, or Business

 • Ease performing before large groups of children.
-The type of presence that commands attention from a room full of 8-year-olds.
+The type of presence that commands attention from a room of 8-year-olds.

 Meet a successful candidate